timbear1/NaturalPasswordGenerator/README.md

 # NaturalPasswordGenerator
-Generate a passwords that are easy to remember
+Generate passwords that are easy to remember